 - Germany was one of the last markets where it was still freely available.

-- A ban aligns with the international trend of stricter regulation of LSD derivatives.
+- The ban is part of a global trend toward stricter regulation of LSD derivatives.

-The major 6th amendment to the NpSG (New Psychoactive Substances Act) is imminent.
-A ban on the following is expected:
+The major 6th amendment to the NpSG is imminent.
+It is expected to ban:

 - 10-OH